prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 commodities speculators, and, to a considerable extent, literally.
 What has to be grappled with is not only the wheat itself but the planetary scale of capitalism’s environmental transformations.
 This set of relations is best captured in the the term “Capitalocene” that many have come to prefer to “Anthropocene.”
-Coined by Jason W. Moore, the Capitalocene concept disputes the centrality of the “Anthropos,” the human as a collective actor, in framing our planetary crisis, and places responsibility instead with capitalism.
-The import of this distinction is considerable.
-The mode of inquiry becomes historical as well as scientific, a matter of a multifarious and shifting communities of actants rather than the human considered as a unified population.
-The Anthropocene framing is long on a sense of urgency but short on historicity, Moore says, permitting its proponents to “not challenge the naturalized inequalities, alienation, and violence inscribed in modernity’s strategic relations of power and production...*at all”* in their attempts to avert a crisis that remains, to them, purely
+Developed by Jason W. Moore, the Capitalocene concept disputes the centrality of the “Anthropos,” the human as a collective actor, in framing our planetary crisis, and places responsibility instead with capitalism.
+The mode of inquiry thus becomes historical as well as scientific, a matter of a multifarious and shifting communities of actants rather than the human considered as a unified population.
+The problem with the Anthropocene framing, Moore says, is that it is long on a sense of urgency but short on historicity, permitting its proponents to “not challenge the naturalized inequalities, alienation, and violence inscribed in modernity’s strategic relations of power and production...*at all”* in their attempts to avert a crisis that remains, to them, purely